Darklg/WPUtilities/wp-content/plugins/wpuusermetas/README.md

 How to add fields :
 --

 Put the code below in your theme's functions.php file.
-Add sections to your convenance.
+Add new fields to your convenance.

     add_filter( 'wpu_usermetas_fields', 'set_wpu_usermetas_fields', 10, 3 );
     function set_wpu_usermetas_fields( $fields ) {